-For a marriage to be valid under the law, it is not enough that the couple had a real marriage ceremony and got all the right governmental stamps on their marriage certificate.
-They have to intend to live in a real marital relationship, namely to establish a life together, following the marriage ceremony -- and prove their intention through their actions.
+For a marriage to be valid under U.S. law, it is not enough that the couple had a real marriage ceremony and got all the right governmental stamps on their marriage certificate.
+They have to intend to live in a real marital relationship, namely to establish a life together, following the marriage ceremony—and they must prove their intention through their actions.
 If the couple doesn't intend to establish a life together, their marriage is a sham.

 What is the U.S. government's view of a typical marriage?
 The statutes and regulations don't go into detail on this, so the following comes from a combination of court cases and attorneys' experiences.
-You certainly are not required to match every description on this list -- but the fewer you match, the greater the likelihood that you will face lots of questions and close scrutiny of your application.
+You certainly are not required to match every description on this list—but the fewer you match, the greater the likelihood that you will face lots of questions and close scrutiny of your application.

 Typical couples also combine financial and other aspects of their lives after marriage.
 They demonstrate their trust in one another by sharing bank and credit card accounts and ownership of property, such as cars and houses.
 They celebrate each others' birthdays and meet each others' families.

+By requiring more of married couples than of other immigrant applicants, the U.S. government has set up a system that gives it a lot of information about whether a marriage is the real thing or not.
 U.S. immigration officials have developed amazing talents for discovering fraud by examining what look like insignificant details of people's lives.
 To ferret out lies, they have learned to cross-check dates and facts within the application forms and between the application forms and people's testimony.

-People who enter into sham marriages most often trip themselves up just trying to get through the standard process.
-It’s not that USCIS can read people’s minds or that it spends all its time peeking into applicants’ bedrooms.
-They simply catch a lot of people who thought that a fake marriage was going to be easier than it really is.
-Those people then face both denial of their immigration applicants and possible criminal prosecution (for both the U.S. spouse and the intending immigrant).
+People who enter into sham marriages most often trip themselves up just trying to get through the standard process, having thought that a fake marriage was going to be easier to get away with than it really is.